 If you’re not an accountant, capital gains taxation and attribution rules can be tricky, but they have significant consequences for expats in Canada.
 In fact, the sky-high real estate prices in Toronto and Vancouver have and could continue to cause US expats to owe US tax in certain situations.
 So, for any expats living in Canada, read our guide below before determining when and if you should sell your Canadian property.

-Capital Gains Tax in Canada
+Capital Gains Tax: Canada Versus the US

 American citizens living in Canada face some unique challenges when they sell their principal residence, and a big part of it is the different ways the countries treat capital gains tax.
 Under Canadian tax law, the sale of a principal residence is generally exempt from taxation for Canadian residents.
 If the property has been used as a principal residence for all years of ownership, the capital gain will be totally exempt from Canadian taxation.
 That’s why it’s important to understand capital gains tax, Canada versus the US requirements.

 Attributions Rules for Canadian Capital Gains Tax